-Signal: The signal for the drill is the following PA announcement.
+Signal: The signal for the drill is the following announcement over walkie

 "There is a dangerous person on our campus.
 Last known location of the intruder is ......
 Please seek safety and hold this position until more information is shared."

 Lockdown Drill Procedures